Skip to content

 // Step 1: Preserve prerendered markup

-// crawlers see this content before JavaScript runs
+// Crawlers see this content before JavaScript executes, ensuring SEO visibility.

-// Step 2: Retrieve the SKU from meta tag
+// Step 2: Retrieve the SKU from the meta tag (with URL fallback)

 await productRenderer.render(ProductDetails, { sku })(block); // Render interactive UI